This webpage is for Crystal Radio enthusiasts, both users and

 Jim Frederick's Crystal Radio Page This page has plans and kits to buy such as the high tech Hobbydyne crystal radio, tell Jim I sent you.

-glass, belts, variable capacitors, coils and more.
-I can't think of
+capacitors, coils and more.
+I can't think of anything not

 Radio Museum A website dealing with all aspects of antique radios including display photos and schematic daigrams for antique radio enthusiasts, click on the icon above to jump to the Radiomuseum.